/r/linux/

 1.9M members

 r/linux is a subreddit with 1.9M members.
-The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses linux, software, looking for, tired, and windows, and they frequently recommend/review desktop environment, git gui, and music players.
+The most common kinds of discussions are pain & anger and self-promotion, and the community frequently discusses linux, distro, software, looking for, and os, and they frequently recommend/review desktop environment, git gui, and music players.

 Welcome to /r/Linux!
 This is a community for sharing news about Linux, interesting developments and press.
 If you're looking for tech support, /r/Linux4Noobs and /r/linuxquestions are friendly communities that can help you.
 Please also check out: https://lemmy.ml/c/linux and Kbin.social/m/Linux Please refrain from posting help requests here, cheers.